Joey DeFrancesco

 Joey DeFrancesco (April 10, 1971 – August 25, 2022) was an American jazz organist, trumpeter, saxophonist, and occasional singer.
-He released more than 30 albums under his own name, and recorded extensively as a sideman with such leading jazz performers as trumpeter Miles Davis, saxophonist Houston Person, and guitarist John McLaughlin.
+He released more than 30 albums under his own name and recorded extensively as a sideman with such leading jazz musicians as trumpeter Miles Davis, saxophonist Houston Person, and guitarist John McLaughlin.

-DeFrancesco signed his first record deal at the age of 16 and over the years recorded and toured internationally with David Sanborn, Arturo Sandoval, Larry Coryell, Frank Wess, Benny Golson, James Moody, Steve Gadd, Danny Gatton, Elvin Jones, Jimmy Cobb, George Benson, Pat Martino, Tony Monaco, John Scofield, Lee Ritenour, Joe Lovano, and had prominent session work with a variety of musicians, including Ray Charles, Bette Midler, Janis Siegel, Diana Krall, Jimmy Smith, and Van Morrison.
+DeFrancesco signed his first record deal at the age of 16 and over the years, recorded and toured internationally with David Sanborn, Arturo Sandoval, Larry Coryell, Frank Wess, Benny Golson, James Moody, Steve Gadd, Danny Gatton, Elvin Jones, Jimmy Cobb, George Benson, Pat Martino, Tony Monaco, John Scofield, Lee Ritenour, Joe Lovano, and had prominent session work with a variety of musicians, including Ray Charles, Bette Midler, Janis Siegel, Diana Krall, Jimmy Smith, and Van Morrison.

 Early life and education

-DeFrancesco was born in Springfield, Pennsylvania, on April 10, 1971.
-He was born into a musical family that included three generations of jazz musicians.
+Joey DeFrancesco was born in Springfield, Pennsylvania, United States, on April 10, 1971, into a musical family that included three generations of jazz musicians.
 He was named after his grandfather, Joseph DeFrancesco, a jazz musician who played the saxophone and clarinet.
-His father, "Papa" John DeFrancesco, is an organist who played nationally and received the Oklahoma Jazz Hall of Fame's Living Legend Award in 2013.
-DeFrancesco began playing the organ at the age of 4 and was playing songs by Jimmy Smith verbatim by the time he was 5.
-His father John began taking him to gigs from the age of 5, letting him sit in on sets.
+His father, "Papa" John DeFrancesco, was an organist who played nationally and received the Oklahoma Jazz Hall of Fame's Living Legend Award in 2013.
+DeFrancesco began playing the organ at the age of four and was playing songs by Jimmy Smith verbatim by the time he was five.
+His father began taking him to gigs from the age of five, letting him sit in on sets.
 At the age of 10, DeFrancesco joined a band in Philadelphia that included jazz musicians Hank Mobley and Philly Joe Jones.
-He was considered a fixture at local jazz clubs, opening shows for Wynton Marsalis and B.B.
-King.
+He was considered a fixture at local jazz clubs, opening shows for Wynton Marsalis and B. B. King.

 DeFrancesco attended the Philadelphia High School for the Creative and Performing Arts.
-There he studied music specializing in piano and organ.
+There, he studied music specializing in piano and organ.
 During his high school years, he won numerous awards, including the Philadelphia Jazz Society McCoy Tyner Scholarship.
-He was a finalist in the first Thelonious Monk International Jazz Piano Competition.
+He was a finalist in the first Thelonious Monk International Jazz Piano Competition (now of the Herbie Hancock Institute of Jazz).